yjxiong/anet2016-cuhk/README.md

 git clone --recursive https://github.com/yjxiong/anet2016-cuhk
 ```

-If you happen to forget to add `--recursive` to the command.
+If you happen to forget adding `--recursive` to the command.
 You can still go to the project directory and issue
 ```
 git submodule update --init
 ```